Vlad6422/VUT_IPK_Client/Readme.md

 This is python tests that tests all posible states of application.
 These tests were used by most students and most of them praised them, so you may have seen or will see these tests quoted by other students, these are last year's tests that I changed to a new format, added additional tests, changed the states and how and when packets are processed.

+Also during testing, it was found that the Virtual Machine (Virtual Box) does not always hold the load of Python tests.
+I tested all the tests both on the virtual machine and without it.
+And I found out that without a virtual machine, Python tests on average send a packet the first packet at a speed of less than 100 ms, this is the delta between the time the packet was sent from the client to the server and from the server to the client, for example, 100 ms passed after the AUTH packet was sent and CONFIRM was sent in response, and sending subsequent packets reduces this delta to 10 ms or less.

+At one time, on a virtual machine and in a NIX environment with .NET 9, Python tests did not always pass everything.
+Sometimes a couple of UDP did not pass, the reason for this was that the virtual machine does not have time to interpret Python so quickly and gives a response to an incoming packet on average from 150 to 300 ms, such a large spread most likely depends on what processes are currently running in the background in the system.
+Therefore, I checked it via wireshark and yes, sometimes the CONFIRM packet is sent after 251 ms, this is not a test error, it should be sent immediately after receiving, most likely again the slow speed of interpretation on the virtual machine.
+But even so, in 90% of cases all tests pass, sometimes 1-2 tests may not pass due to the fact that the program is initially configured so that it resends the packet after 250 ms, naturally, if the test sent it after 251 ms, it will receive a second packet for authorization and say that this is an error.
+At some point, you can simply restart the same test and then it will pass again.
+Typically this problem occurs with the acknowledgement of the very first incoming packet, then the rest of the packets are processed faster.

 ## UDP Tests:
 - **udp_help_command**: PASSED
 - **udp_hello**: PASSED